weewx/weewx/docs/custom/options_ref.md

     `skin.conf`; and
 -   language dependent labels and texts into the language files.

-The most important options, the ones you are likely to have to customize, are ==highlighted==.

 It is worth noting that, like the main configuration file `weewx.conf`, UTF-8 is used throughout.